manueldekan/novaparcel/README.md

 We want to give our business users the ability to answer questions such as:

 - How many parcels are delivered each month?
-- Which parcel category generates the most revenue?
+- Which product generates the most revenue?
-- Which product has the highest profit margin?
 - Which region of the universe is our best market?

 ### 👓 Requirements